Joe Judge (American football): New York Giants

-On January 8, 2020, Judge was hired to become the 21st head coach of the New York Giants.
-According to Sports Illustrated's Rick Gosselin, he is only the second NFL head coach to have been hired directly from a special teams coaching job, after Frank Gansz.
+On January 8, 2020, Judge was hired to become the 21st head coach of the New York Giants and paired with incumbent general manager Dave Gettleman, who had posted a 9-23 record (.281) with fired coach Pat Shurmur.
+According to Sports Illustrated's Rick Gosselin, Judge is only the second NFL head coach to have been hired directly from a special teams coaching job, after Frank Gansz.